cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-A real-time, consistent access to data-intensive applications is provided by a open source, data management platform named Pivotal Gemfire. ``GemFire pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior''.
+A real-time, consistent access to data-intensive applications is provided by a open source, data management platform named Pivotal Gemfire.

+> ``GemFire pools memory, CPU, network resources, and optionally local
+> disk across multiple processes to manage application objects and
+> behavior''.

 The main features of Gemfire are high scalability, continuous availability, shared nothing disk persistence, heterogeneous data sharing and parallelized application behavior on data stores to name a few.
 In Gemfire, clients can subscribe to receive notifications to execute their task based on a specific change in data.
 This is achieved through the continuous querying feature which enables event-driven architecture.
 The shared nothing architecture of Gemfire suggests that each node is self-sufficient and independent, which means that if the disk or caches in one node fail the remaining nodes remaining untouched.
 Additionally, the support for multi-site configurations enable the user to scale horizontally between different distributed systems spread over a wide geographical network [@www-gemfire].

-# HBase -o-
+# HBase :o:

 |          |           |